People Want To Hear Our Logic Regarding Their "Am I The Jerk?" Story

 1. AITJ For Going Out For Coffee With A New Guy Friend While In A Relationship?

 “So I (24f) am in a relationship with Bob (27m).
 About a week ago, I went on a night out with my friend (she’s my only real friend as well).
-And on this night out, I met a guy Cody (25m) with whom I made friends.

-Some backstory is that I lost my sister a little over a year ago, and I’ve had a really hard time with it.
 And as it turns out, Cody (25) has also lost his brother in an accident, so that is kinda what we bonded over, and I think it’s really nice to have someone who understands how I feel.

 And my partner has always said to me “you need to go out more and make some friends.”

 So I decided that I would go for a coffee with Cody about a week after we met.
-As I was leaving I told my partner that I was going to see a friend.

-He didn’t ask anything further.
-My dad was present as well and asked whom I was meeting.
-And I answered that I was meeting with a guy friend and just shrugged it off.
 My partner doesn’t speak the same language as us but understands it very well, and as he stood beside us, I thought he overheard the conversation as well.

 When I came back home, my partner asked who I went out with and I truthfully said I got a coffee with this guy I met that has also lost a sibling.

+Then my partner got annoyed with me and said I’d lied about who I met with.
 And I replied with, “I’m sorry if I didn’t communicate it properly with you.
 That is my fault,” and he was still annoyed and didn’t talk to me for more than a day.

 He has just come into our room and said that if I wanna meet with this guy again, then he won’t be here when I get back.
 I of course asked why.
 He said, “In no world would it be normal to meet for coffee with a guy you met on a night out.

 And if it were me who went on a night out and met a girl and then the day after got coffee with, you’d gotten angry,” and I replied, “It’s not just someone I met on a night out; it’s someone who I can talk about grief and stuff with.

 And I think it would really help me.”
-I know that so would a professional therapist, but it is really hard for me to talk about my grief.
+I know that so would a professional th******t, but it is really hard for me to talk about my grief.
 And I do realize I did talk about it with Cody who’s a stranger, but he was the first to mention his grief and I just broke down, and then we talked about it.

 I’ve forgotten what he replied cause I’m hurt by this whole thing, and I don’t understand why it’s a bad thing I’ve made a friend.
 But the conversation ended like this: